anthonyrisinger/cga/README.md

 **Examples:**
 - Dot product for projecting forces along directions
 - Cross product for surface normals in graphics
-- Wedge product for area calculations
+- Outer product for area calculations

 **Use the lossless geometric product when:**
 - You need the complete geometric relationship